ingener-vladimir/sbt-jschool/README.md

 # sbt-jschool
-The practic exersises from Java-School
+The practic exerсises from Java-School